Menu

 Use Decorative Physical Barriers On Marble Surfaces

-Doormats, coasters, rugs, and trays some of the household decorative items that also double as physical shields between the marble surface and damaging elements.
+Doormats, coasters, rugs, and trays are some of the household decorative items that also double as physical shields between the marble surface and damaging elements.
 Floor decorations can minimize the effect of physical impact, dirt, and debris upon marble floors.
 Countertop decorations can protect marble surfaces from water stains and other types of condensation and drippage.
 As is the case with cleaning tools and solutions, owners of marble surfaces should ensure that the decorative barriers are not abrasive and will not damage the marble surface.

 Hire a Professional for a Complete Restoration of Marble Surface